giordano/giordano.github.io/_posts/2022-06-18-first-macro.md

 _Answer_: Macros are sort of functions which take as input _unevaluated_ expressions ([`Expr`](https://docs.julialang.org/en/v1/base/base/#Core.Expr)) and return as output another expression, whose code is then regularly evaluated at runtime.
-This post isn't a substitue for reading the [section about macros in the Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros), it's more complementary to it, a light tutorial for newcomers, but I warmly suggest reading the manual to learn more about them.
+This post isn't a substitute for reading the [section about macros in the Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros), it's more complementary to it, a light tutorial for newcomers, but I warmly suggest reading the manual to learn more about them.